Exchanging guilder banknotes

 Applying for an exchange

 To apply for an exchange, we ask you to complete a form, either on paper or online.
-You can send your money to us by post or make an appointment to visit our exchange counter in Haarlem.
+You can send your money to us by post or make an appointment to visit our exchange counter in Amsterdam.
 There are different options for different amounts.

 - If the combined amount of your banknotes is more than €2,000, the exchange cannot take place by post.
 You must submit an application first.
-We will contact you to schedule an appointment to hand in your money in person at our exchange counter in Haarlem.
+We will contact you to schedule an appointment to hand in your money in person at our exchange counter in Amsterdam.

 Read more about submitting an online application below.
 Click here for information on submitting a paper application.